This valuable benefit offers extended protection on the original manufacturer’s warranty for purchases you make with that card.

 If an item is faulty, it’s best to file a warranty claim in a timely manner.
 Claims should include a completed form, original purchase receipt and a copy of the item’s original manufacturer’s warranty.
 Be sure to check your credit card’s benefits guide for limitations and exclusions.

-*All information about the U.S. Bank Altitude Reserve card and Chase Sapphire Preferred card has been collected independently by CreditCards.com and has not been reviewed or approved by the issuer.
+*All information about the U.S. Bank Altitude Reserve card has been collected independently by CreditCards.com and has not been reviewed or approved by the issuer.